Darfield, South Yorkshire: Sport

+Darfield Park Crown Green Bowling Club was established in 1922 by the Miner’s welfare scheme.
+The distinctive original club house and ground still remain on Church Street opposite Darfield Library.
+The club celebrated its centenary in 2022 and is always looking for new members to strengthen this local asset.

 Darfield has a cricket club which plays at Darfield Cricket Ground and a junior football team which is Darfield JFC, they have played on the Longbow playing fields former Darfield Foulstone School Fields for the last 21 years.

 The village has had a team play in the FA Cup before - Darfield F.C.
-Its nearest professional football club is Barnsley F.C. based in the city centre of the metropolitan borough.
+Its nearest professional football club is Barnsley F.C., which is based near the centre of the metropolitan borough.